Gen Z protests: Symbols

-In various Gen Z protests, the Straw Hat Pirates' Jolly Roger from the manga series One Piece has been used as an international symbol of solidarity.
-This flag was first used in the protests in Indonesia.
+In various Gen Z protests, the Straw Hats' Jolly Roger from the manga One Piece has been used as an international symbol of the protests.
+The flag was used in the protests in Indonesia, Madagascar, Nepal and Bulgaria.

-The first and the earliest use of the Straw Hat Pirate flag in protest activity in real-life world, was in Yogyakarta, Indonesia, in October 2023 when thousands of Indonesians protest the Gaza war and Gaza crisis.
+The first and the earliest use of the Straw Hat Pirate flag in protest activity in real-life world, was in Yogyakarta, Indonesia, in October 2023 when thousands of Indonesians protested the Gaza war and Gaza crisis.
 Almost two years later, student protesters in Indonesia had begun flying the flag again in February 2025.
-The flag came into prominence during the 2025 Indonesian anti-government protests which started in the weeks leading up to Indonesia Independence Day on 17 August.
+The flag came into prominence during the 2025 Indonesian anti-government protests which started in the weeks leading up to Indonesia's Independence Day on 17 August.

 In Nepal, when the government of K. P. Sharma Oli was toppled in Nepal, protesters hung the flag at the gates of the Singha Durbar palace as it burned.
 It has also been used in the Philippines, Peru, and Madagascar.
 The response to the use of the Straw Hat flag has been harsh, with an Indonesian lawmaker saying it was an attempt to divide national unity and another suggesting it could amount to treason, drawing criticism from Amnesty International.

+In the United States, many protesters utilised the design of Manny Heffley from the Diary of a Wimpy Kid book series during the George Floyd protests to oppose police brutality and support the Black Lives Matter movement.
+On June 8, 2020, a satirical TikTok post of someone drawing the symbol during a protest went viral.
+It then began to trend alongside the phrase "the Manny will not be televised."
+Users created a flag parodying that of the US, featuring black and yellow stripes and the drawing of Manny in the canton.
+Graffiti featuring Manny alongside anti-police slogans including All cops are bastards and Fuck 12.

 In Southeast Asian countries, other pop culture symbols have been used to signal defiance as well, among them references to Harry Potter and the three-finger salute from The Hunger Games.
-Raqib Naik, director of the Center for the Study of Organized Hate, said "I think we are entering a new era of organizing that draws heavily from digital, pop and gaming culture, creating a common vocabulary".
+Raqib Naik, director of the Center for the Study of Organised Hate, said "I think we are entering a new era of organising that draws heavily from digital, pop and gaming culture, creating a common vocabulary".